Questions and answers. The basics of Bindle and more.

 First, make sure you’re using Bindle to track balances : )

-Now go to Admin then Time off types, now select the time off type you want to change.
+Now go to Admin then entitlements, now select the entitlement you want to change.
 Against the "default annual allowance" field you’ll see a link called "Change annual allowances based on years of service".
 The rest should explain itself!

 For an in-depth run down, check out our blog article on the subject… Time off allowances based on years of service There’s even a little video!